Top 11 Wildlife Conservation Books for Eco-Warriors

 11. For the Love of Land by Jim Howell

 The last work on our list explores how sustainable agriculture can work hand-in-hand with wildlife conservation.
 Howell presents case studies from around the world that demonstrate how we can meet human needs while protecting ecosystems.
-If you’re interested in land management and wildlife conservation society principles, this book will show you how to balance development with the preservation of nature.
+If you’re interested in land management and principles, this book will show you how to balance development with the preservation of nature.

 Key Themes: Sustainable agriculture, land management, conservation solutions.